fpjspro/fingerprintjs.com/content/index/account-sharing.md

         [Talk to Sales >](https://fingerprintjs.com/contact-sales/)
 blocks:
-  - subheader: How Much Are You Losing From Account Sharing?
+  - subheader: How One Edtech Company Unearthed $4M+ in new revenue
     markdown__Content: >-
-      Subscription sharing costs businesses over 9.1 billion a year.
-It is impossible to measure the cost to your business without accurate detection.

-      **Assess the extent of account sharing for your website by booking a call with our sales team.
-We will work with your team to set up a trial of FingerprintJS Account Sharing Prevention and help to estimate the impact on your business.**
-    ctaText: Book Your Call
+      Our client was struggling to prevent account sharing despite having a dedicated anti-fraud team.

+      Using FingerprintJS Account Sharing Prevention, **the company generated $4M in new revenue over six months.** The key to their success was FingerprintJS’s accurate visitor identifier and easy-to-use APIs.
+    ctaText: Read the Case Study
-    ctaUrl: google.com
+    ctaUrl: hey.com
+    isImageAfterText: false
     isCtaButton: true
-    image: /img/uploads/anonymous_user_identification.png
+    image: /img/uploads/1619059631.png
-    isImageAfterText: false
   - subheader: Catch account sharers where other tracking methods fail
     markdown__Content: >-
       Mobile devices, infrequent logins, and privacy browsing make detecting